 1. Have a Talk With Your Ex-Boss

 Having a sit-down with your former boss might be difficult if the manner of your leaving was contentious with lots of ill will, but it’s a good idea to be clear about why you have been let go.
-You might learn something in this meeting that improves your future job performance.
-More importantly, you can see how your dismissal is going to be framed for prospective employers, so you can develop an appropriate response.
+You might learn something in this meeting that will improve your future job performance going forward.
+More importantly, you can see how your dismissal will be framed for prospective employers so that you can develop an appropriate response.

 2. Decide if You Need Legal Representation

 In many U.S. cases, losing a job, where at-will employment allows dismissals for any reason, anytime, is not worth contesting.
-However, if you believe you have been booted without lawful cause, then you would be wise to consult a wrongful termination lawyer.
+However, if you believe you have been booted without lawful cause, it's in your best interest to consult a wrongful termination lawyer.

 Reasons for wrongful termination can include: